 Of all the drugs out there, street and prescription, none are as misunderstood as methadone.
-People, even those who’ve had firsthand experience with this synthetic opioid, simply don’t understand what methadone is, how it works, and the inherent dangers it brings with it.
+People, even those who have first-hand experience with this synthetic opioid, simply don’t understand what methadone is, how it works, how the dosage is determined or monitored, and the inherent dangers it brings with it.

-Lighthouse has written about methadone before and we’ll write about it again.
-We won’t stop until everyone understands the truth about this chemical!
+It is important that the truth is known about this medication that has been used to treat opioid addiction for decades.
 What is that truth, you ask?
 Simple – methadone pills and liquid are dangerous and potentially deadly.

 Methadone dosage varies widely and overdose isn’t uncommon.
 This is true even for those who’ve been on the drug for quite some time.
 Speaking of extended periods taking methadone, there’s a little something called methadone maintenance treatment to be addressed.
-Add into this already complicated equation the varying opinions on whether taking methadone is “allowed” in recovery and, well, you can see why there’s such fierce misunderstanding.
+Add into this already complicated equation the varying opinions on whether taking methadone is “allowed” in recovery.
+An addictive substance, it is no mystery why there’s such fierce misunderstanding.